aathn/mvk18/docs/source/development.rst

 Initially there was a focus on streaming video to a local server instead of streaming to a cloud service provider (AWS).
 That resulted in a lot of time spent on researching things that weren't really relevant to the final product.
-It would have been wiser to study AWS services from the beginning, since time was very limited in the end of the project.
+It would have been wiser to study AWS services from the beginning, since time was very limited at the end of the project.
+The result was that we decided to stick with streaming to a local web server since it was considered to be good enough for our proof of concept.

 #############
 REQUIREMENT VERIFICATION